-~The wire which is coloured green-and-yellow must be connected to the terminal in the plug, which is marked with the letter E or by the earth symbol with green and yellow colour.

-- ~The blue wire must be connected to the terminal marked with the letter N or black one. - ~The brown wire must be connected to the terminal marked with the letter L or red colored.
+- The wire which is coloured green-and-yellow must be connected to the terminal in the plug which is marked by the letter E or the earth symbol indicated by green and yellow colour. - The wire which is coloured blue must be connected to the terminal which is marked by the letter N or by the black colour. - The wire which is coloured brown must be connected to the terminal which is marked by the letter L or the red colour.